Don Diego Poeder: Professional career

-After a successful 1993 and a titles-full amateurs period (double Dutch champion and silver medal at the European Championship) Poeder followed the advice of his friends (and professional boxers) Raymond Joval (“Halleluja”) and Regilio Benito Tuur (“Turbo”) and went to the United States to train for a two-month period.
+After a successful 1993 and a titles-full amateur period (double Dutch champion and silver medal at the European Championship) Poeder followed the advice of his friends (and professional boxers) Raymond Joval (“Halleluja”) and Regilio Benito Tuur (“Turbo”) and went to the United States to train for a two-month period.

-In the United States Poeder trained at the Gleason's gym in New York a boxing gym with tradition located in Brooklyn.
-Some of the fighters who trained at the Gleason’s gym include Jake LaMotta, Roberto Durán, Benny "Kid" Paret, Paulie Malignaggi, Gerry Coone, Muhammad Ali and Mike Tyson.
+In the United States Poeder trained at Gleason's gym in New York, a boxing gym with tradition located in Brooklyn.
+Some of the fighters who have trained at Gleason's gym include Jake LaMotta, Roberto Durán, Benny "Kid" Paret, Paulie Malignaggi, Gerry Coone, Muhammad Ali and Mike Tyson.

-Soon after his arrival in Rotterdam Poeder was followed by the famous boxing manager Stan Hoffman – known for training several world champions, among them: James Toney, Hasim Rahman, Michael Bentt, Lucia Rijker and, later, Poeder.
-Hoffman met Poeder in Dudok in Rotterdam in a very informal sphere and on a table napkin drew what became Poeder’s professional boxing career.
+Soon after his arrival back in Rotterdam Poeder was followed by the famous boxing manager Stan Hoffman – known for training several world champions, among them James Toney, Hasim Rahman, Michael Bentt, Lucia Rijker and, later, Poeder.
+Hoffman met Poeder in Dudok in Rotterdam in a very informal sphere and on a table napkin drew up what became Poeder's professional boxing career.

-Poeder accepted a move to the United States, with Hoffman as trainer and aiming for a career as a pro.
-His professional boxing debut takes place in 1994 at the Rotterdam Ahoy.
-The fight was in the cruiserweight class in the professional boxing league - the weightclass where Poeder fought as a professional for the rest of his boxing career.
-Poeder won the fight at the Ahoy by KO in the third round against Ken Woods.
+Poeder agreed to move to the United States, with Hoffman as trainer and aiming for a career as a pro.
+His professional boxing debut took place in 1994 at the Rotterdam Ahoy.
+The fight was in the cruiserweight class in the professional boxing league, the weightc lass where Poeder would fight as a professional for the rest of his boxing career.
+Poeder won the fight at the Ahoy against Ken Woods by KO in the third round.